+Procurement

-- Procurement focuses on the acquisition of equipment, materials, logistics, and transport. - Customers focuses on needs related to commercial, government, and residential clients. - Constructing focuses on the approaches and techniques for making structures, including factory-built, sitebuilt, modular, and 3D printing. - Operating focuses on factors important to operations, such as power, maintenance, waste management, "smartness" and landscaping.
+Customers focuses on needs related to commercial, government, and residential clients.

+- Constructing focuses on the approaches and techniques for making structures, including factory-built, site-built, modular, and 3D printing. - Operating focuses on factors important to operations, such as power, maintenance, waste management, "smartness" and landscaping.

-2.16 Drivers Of Change
+2. 16 Drivers of Change